stanford-oval/WikiChat/README.md

 MISTRAL_API_KEY=[Your Mistral API key from https://console.mistral.ai/api-keys/]
 ```

 Note that locally hosted models do NOT need an API key, but you need to provide an OpenAI-compatible endpoint in `api_base`.
-The code has been tested with [🤗 Text Generation Inference](https://github.com/huggingface/text-generation-inference/) endpoints, but you can try other similar endpoints like [vLLM](https://github.com/vllm-project/vllm), [SGLang](https://github.com/sgl-project/sglang), etc.
+The code has been tested with [🤗 Text Generation Inference](https://github.com/huggingface/text-generation-inference/).

 ## Configure Information Retrieval